Infinite Volume and Infinite Injectivity Radius: Introduction

 \subsection{Random walk on $G/\gL$}

 Let $G$ be a connected semisimple Lie group.
 Let $\gL\subset G$ be a discrete subgroup of $G$.
 Consider the sequence of probability measures

-Every weak-* limit of the sequence $\mu_n$ is a $\nu$-stationary measure supported on the closure of the orbit of $\gL$ in $\sub(G)$.
+Every weak-* limit of the sequence $\nu_n$ is a $\mu$-stationary measure supported on the closure of the orbit of $\gL$ in $\sub(G)$.
 We would like to know if stationary random subgroups constructed in this way retain some properties of $\gL$.
-An essential result of this paper is that a stationary random subgroup is almost surely discrete (see also Theorem \ref{thm:dSRS} for a general statement).
+An essential result of this paper is that every stationary limit of $\nu_n$ is almost surely discrete (see also Theorem \ref{thm:dSRS} for a general statement).

-\begin{thm} Let $\mu_\infty$ be a weak-* limit of $(\mu_n)$.
-Then $\mu_\infty(\sub_d(G))=1$ where $\sub_d(G)$ is the Chabauty open set of discrete subgroups of $G$. \end{thm}
+\begin{thm} Let $\nu_\infty$ be a weak-* limit of $(\nu_n)$.
+Then $\nu_\infty(\sub_d(G))=1$ where $\sub_d(G)$ is the Chabauty open set of discrete subgroups of $G$. \end{thm}